jaketerrito/simpleUberProject/README.md

 # simpleUberProject
 A simplified version of uber, mimicking the basic functionality of the uber app.
-Afer complining the source code, the UberSimulation runs from a set of commands given in "sim.txt".
+Afer compiling the source code, the UberSimulation runs from a set of commands given in "sim.txt".

 These commands are given in the format:
      PRICERATE TIMERATE